Jukka Haavisto: Organizational activities

 Haavisto acted as the head of the Finnish Jazz Archive, later the Finnish Jazz & Pop Archive (the current Musiikkiarkisto (‘Music Archive’)), during 1991–97.
-He says he is “easily provoked to reckless undertakings, it is easy to talk me into new things.”
+He said he was “easily provoked to reckless undertakings, it is easy to talk me into new things.”

 Haavisto was one of the founders of the Association for the Promotion of Finnish Popular Music in 1994.
 He acted as its director until 2004.
 The association launched a virtual museum (www.pomus.net) in the internet in December of that year.

-Haavisto is also a published author.
+Haavisto was also a published author.
 His book Puuvillapelloilta kaskimaille (‘From the cotton fields to the land of slash-and-burn’) (1991), is still the most recent general treatise of jazz in Finland.
-He has wondered why no one has written an up-to-date work more recently.
-His book has some 400 pages, and in it he writes about 1.500 Finnish jazz musicians.
+He wondered why no one had written an up-to-date work more recently.
+His book has some 400 pages, and in it he writes about 1,500 Finnish jazz musicians.

 Awards

-Haavisto has received the following awards and prizes for his services to Finnish jazz and popular music:
+Haavisto received the following awards and prizes for his services to Finnish jazz and popular music: